-Hurricanes are first of all, the result of a low pressure center surrounded by storms.
-It usually develops strongest over areas where saturated air rises, typically over warm waters.
+Hurricanes are, first of all, the result of a low-pressure center surrounded by storms.
+It usually develops strongest in areas where saturated air rises, typically over warm waters.
 This is why the hurricane season is typically over the seasons of late summer and early fall, as the warm currents in the Atlantic Ocean are the warmest and strongest.
 Also, since it feeds off of the water currents of the Atlantic, hurricanes will follow these currents: in this case from North Africa to the North American Caribbean area.
-As a result, the region that is most effected and in the path of the destructive storm in southeast states of America.
+As a result, the region that is most affected and in the path of the destructive storm in southeast states of America.

 The first, and perhaps the most obvious, tip for optimizing safety in a hurricane is to be alert for hurricane warnings from local media and other news outlets.
 Especially in this time period, do not ignore evacuation warnings because not only will it endanger you and your family’s safety, but rescuers afterwords as well.
 Instead, when such a warning is given, you should immediately secure your property, such as closing or boarding up windows or other openings within your house.
 You should also always have an emergency supply that is ready to be used at any given moment.
 This supply should include flashlights, battery-powered radios, first aid survival kit, and other necessities that you deem necessary.
 It is also common to secure a safe room in your house that is clear from windows, glass and in a completely enclosed area within your house.